 5. Norway:

 Another Scandinavian country, with great healthcare.
 Just as Finland and Denmark require a certain level of proficiency in the local languages, so does Norway.
-Asides from that, a yearly salary average of $50,000 with its high quality of life makes it another favorite destination for American nurses.
+Aside from that, a yearly salary average of $50,000 with its high quality of life makes it another favorite destination for American nurses.

 How Can An American Nurse Move To Finland?